Dale Hollow Lake State Resort Park

 Burkesville, KY 42717

 The Mary Ray Oaken Lodge, built of limestone and massive timbers, sits high atop a bluff overlooking the 28,000-acre lake and surrounding woodlands.
 The 60 guest rooms feature private balconies and patios to enjoy the view from the cliff.
-Rooms are available by late afternoon.
+Rooms are available by late afternoon and a limited number are pet-friendly.
+Dale Hollow’s cottages are NOT pet friendly, only lodge rooms.
 Lodge room check-out by 11:00am, local time.
-Pets are allowed.
-During winter season, the lodge is closed Sunday - Wednesday.
-It reopens at 8 a.m. on Thursday, remains open Friday and Saturday, then closes Sunday at 2:00 p.m.

 Twenty-four of the 145 camp sites surrounded by a pristine forest have been set aside for campers — horses are welcome.
 If you don’t have a tent or RV, reserve a cabin (with bunk beds and AC).
-Campground closes for season mid-November.
+WiFi not available in the campground.

 Located on Kentucky's southern border, this lake resort park offers a vast, unspoiled wilderness to refresh and rejuvenate the senses, and serves as an ideal host for your next event.
 For more information about hosting a group or wedding CLICK HERE.